Neoteroi/BlackSheep-Docs/docs/binders.md

     page: int = 1,
     search: str = "",
 ):
-    # page is read from query string, if specified, otherwise defaults to 1
+    # page is read from the query string, if specified, otherwise defaults to 1
-    # search is read from query string, if specified, otherwise defaults to ""
+    # search is read from the query string, if specified, otherwise defaults to ""
     ...
 ```